videlais/learning-ink-unity/_chapters/chapter5/index.md

 - **Component**: these are properties, relationships, or other data that describes the entity.
 In Unity, because every GameObject has a Transform component among others depending on its type, values are adjusted in a component to influence its relationships to the project and other GameObjects in the scene.

 - **System**: one or more processes that work on entities.
 For example, in Unity, there are rendering and physics systems.
 These each work separately, but understand a scene through its GameObjects and the components each has that define itself and its relationships.

+> **Note:** Unity has also introduced the Entity Component System (ECS) as an alternative architecture for high-performance scenarios.
+While traditional GameObjects with MonoBehaviour scripts remain the standard approach (especially for beginners), ECS provides a data-oriented approach for projects requiring maximum performance.
+This textbook focuses on the traditional GameObject-Component model, which is more intuitive for learning and suitable for most projects.

 ### Game Loops